 We had entered Arizona.
-An empty landscape covered by a high, cloudless sky, no movement visible; no birds or other animals.
-Derelict cars stood parked on the road here and there, but their numbers were lower than back east.
+An empty landscape covered by a high, cloudless sky, no movement visible, no birds or other animals.
+Derelict cars stood parked on the road, but in lower numbers than back east.
 My thoughts wandered off.
 I recalled how I had once traveled through this dessert before the epidemic.

 I had attended a Keystone Conference on molecular biology in Taos, New Mexico.
 My plane had landed in San Francisco, where I had visited my friend Kenn Z. for a very rainy week.
-I had stayed in his apartment in Castro, most of his neighbors had been gays and lesbians.
-At night we could hear them having sex, and Kenn, embarrassed, kept on turning up the volume of his favorite Rolling Stones records.
-One night we had watched the movie “A Kiss Before Dying”, and we smoked so much pot that the simple tale turned into a weird and complex story, causing endless interpretations.
+I had stayed in his apartment in Castro, most of his neighbors gays and lesbians.
+At night we could hear them having sex, and Kenn, embarrassed, kept on turning up the volume of his Rolling Stones records.
+One night we had watched the movie “A Kiss Before Dying”, and we smoked so much pot that the simple storyline turned into a weird and complex tale, causing endless interpretations.
 At the end of the week, Karel, a colleague from Czechoslovakia, picked me up and together we drove through Southern California, Arizona and New Mexico to Taos.
-It was early spring, and the weather had been cold but marvelous.
-We visited the Organ Pipe Cactus-and Saguaro-National Monuments, as well as a place where nuclear ballistic rockets had been based—which had tremendously intrigued Karel, who had been raised behind the Iron Curtain.
+It was early spring, and the weather had been cold and marvelous.
+We visited the Organ Pipe Cactus- and Saguaro-National Monuments, as well as a place where nuclear ballistic rockets had been based—which had tremendously intrigued Karel, who had been raised behind the Iron Curtain.

 I cursed again, looking in the mirrors and the surrounding landscape for an escape route.
 They swung their machines in front of my truck and one raised his hand, a signal for me to stop.
 They slowed down and I was forced to hit the brakes.
 Slowly we came to a halt.
 They looked at me through their mirrors and then they both climbed of their bikes.
 They stood in front of the truck, staring at me.
 I stared back at them.